Therapeutics

 Allopregnanolone is a neurosteroid metabolite of progesterone.
 It is an allosteric modulator of inhibitory γ-aminobutyric acid (GABA-A) receptors on neural stem cells and other cell types in the brain (Luchetti et al., 2011).
 Allopregnanolone levels have been reported to be reduced in the temporal cortices of people with Alzheimer's disease (Naylor et al., 2010).

-In transgenic Alzheimer's mouse models, allopregnanolone has been reported to increase neurogenesis, reduce amyloid deposition, and improve performance of learning and memory tests (e.g. Wang et al., 2010; Chen et al., 2011; Zhang et al., 2015).
-In mouse models of the lipid storage disease Niemann-Pick Type C, restoring low allopregnanolone levels lengthened survival.
-This neuroprotective effect is thought to be mediated by the pregnane X steroid receptor (Sep 2006 news).
+In transgenic Alzheimer's mouse models, allopregnanolone has been reported to increase neurogenesis, reduce amyloid deposition, and improve performance on learning and memory tests (e.g., Wang et al., 2010; Chen et al., 2011; Zhang et al., 2015).
+The drug also has been proposed to promote neuron and oligodendrocyte maturation and improve mitochondrial function in AD mice (Chen et al., 2020; Wang et al., 2020).
+In mouse models of the lipid storage disease Niemann-Pick Type C, restoring low allopregnanolone levels lengthened survival, a neuroprotective effect thought to be mediated by the pregnane X steroid receptor (Sep 2006 news).

-The rationale behind evaluating allopregnanolone in Alzheimer's disease is that a combined regenerative and neuroprotective effect will counteract the ongoing neuronal cell loss in this neurodegenerative disease (Irwin et al., 2014).
-However, other studies have reported that allopregnanolone can impair learning function in two different AD mouse strains (e.g. Bengtsson et al., 2013).
+The rationale behind evaluating allopregnanolone in Alzheimer's is that a combined regenerative and neuroprotective effect may counteract ongoing neuronal cell loss in this neurodegenerative disease (Brinton and Wang, 2006Brinton, 2013Irwin et al., 2014).
+However, other studies have reported that allopregnanolone can impair learning function in two different AD mouse strains (e.g., Bengtsson et al., 2013).
+Newer data indicate that continuous elevation of allopregnanolone in mice worsens amyloid load and learning, while intermittent dosing has opposite, beneficial effects (Bengtsson et al., 2020).

 Findings